Blue Cat Audio - Software Made by Musicians for Musicians

 Oversampling

-You can use Oversampling to reduce the aliasing artifacts that can be produced by the non-linearities of the dynamics processor.
+You can use Oversampling to reduce the aliasing issues that can be produced by the non-linear nature of the dynamics processor.
 It can be particularly useful for audio content with higher frequencies, or if you use large compression ratios with short attack and release times.
-It is applicable if you work with lower sample rates (such as 44.1 or 48 kHz).
-With higher sampling rates you usually do not need to work with an oversampled signal.

 Beware that each oversampling stage consumes a lot of CPU (more than double CPU usage).
 You should use 4x oversampling with the stereo version for mastering purposes only, or with very low attack/release times in Peak mode.
 This is typically a feature you don't want to activate on every single track of a project.